Berco63/TvDomSamsung/en_US/index.md

   It is possible to send a key sequence to the TV from a scenario (see SendKey command).To respect a delay between the sending of each key, a latency time is necessary.In this parameter, set the time for the numeric keys of the remote control.

-- ***Controls / Actions*** Six commands are defined, they allow you to control the SMART TV in scenarios.
+- ***Controls / Actions***

+  Seven commands are defined, they allow you to control the SMART TV in scenarios.

-  `Activate`: only used to associate the widget on the dashboard Turn off: TV off command`
+  ​	`Activate ` : is only used to associate the widget on the dashboard

+  ​	`Auth`: This command initiates the remote control authorization sequence by the TV.
+It is in 	principle reserved and activated from the plugin's remote control.
+Only applicable to 		  	LEGACY type TV models.

-  `Mute`: switches the Smart TV to silent mode (sound volume at 0).
-A second send reposition the sound to the previous volume.
+  ​	`Mute`: switch the Smart TV to silent mode (sound volume at 0).
+A second sending              	reposition the sound to the previous sound volume.

+  ​	`Off`: This command turns off the television from a scenario.

+  ​	`OnOff`: command to switch the television on or off as appropriate.

+  ​	`SendKey`: This command is used in scenarios. see appendix_scenario, for more details on 	the use of this command.

-  `Zap`: This action causes a channel change.
-For that, it is enough to indicate in parameter the n ° of the channel to select.
+  ​	`Zap`: This action causes a channel change.
+To do this, simply indicate the number of the    	channel to be selected as a parameter.
 This channel number must be between 1 and 99.
-The command has no effect if no channel corresponds to the entered channel number.
+The command has no effect if no channel matches the entered channel number.

-  `SendKey`: This command is used in scenarios. see appendix_scenario, for more details on the use of this command.

-  `Auth`: This command is used to initiate the remote control authorization sequence for the television.
-It is in principle reserved and activated from the plugin remote control.
-Only applies to LEGACY type TV models.

-  > For the plugin to work correctly, all fields must be filled in.
+  For the 	plugin to work correctly, all fields must be filled in.

 Then save the complete configuration of the equipment.